gardener/gardener/docs/usage/shoot_access.md

 ...
 ```

-It is **not** the recommended method to access the shoot cluster as the static token `kubeconfig` has some security flaws associated with it:
+It is **not** the recommended method to access the shoot cluster, as the static token `kubeconfig` has some security flaws associated with it:
 - The static token in the `kubeconfig` doesn't have any expiration date.
 Read [this document](shoot_credentials_rotation.md#kubeconfig) to learn how to rotate the static token.
 - The static token doesn't have any user identity associated with it.
-The user in that token will always be `system:cluster-admin` irrespective of the person accessing the cluster.
+The user in that token will always be `system:cluster-admin`, irrespective of the person accessing the cluster.
 Hence, it is impossible to audit the events in cluster.

 When `enableStaticTokenKubeconfig` field is not explicitly set in the Shoot spec:
 - for Shoot clusters using Kubernetes version < 1.26 the field is defaulted to `true`.
 - for Shoot clusters using Kubernetes version >= 1.26 the field is defaulted to `false`.

-> Note: Starting with Kubernetes 1.27, the `enableStaticTokenKubeconfig` field will be locked to `false`.
+> **Note:** Starting with Kubernetes 1.27, the `enableStaticTokenKubeconfig` field will be locked to `false`.
 The [`shoots/adminkubeconfig` subresource](#shootsadminkubeconfig-subresource) should be used instead.

-## `shoots/adminkubeconfig` subresource
+## `shoots/adminkubeconfig` Subresource

 The [`shoots/adminkubeconfig`](../proposals/16-adminkubeconfig-subresource.md) subresource allows users to dynamically generate temporary `kubeconfig`s that can be used to access shoot cluster with `cluster-admin` privileges.
 The credentials associated with this `kubeconfig` are client certificates which have a very short validity and must be renewed before they expire (by calling the subresource endpoint again).